khokao/synergetica/services/docs/getting-started/tutorial.md

 ![](../assets/imgs/tutorial/dsl_pallete.png)

-When you copy the existing code and paste it on the line immediately after, the same chain will appear.
+When you copy the existing code and paste it on the line immediately below, the same chain will appear in the graphical view.

 ![](../assets/imgs/tutorial/dsl_copy_paste.png)